 Nationally more than 20,000 miles of rail-trails have been built.
 Nearby, the Swamp Rabbit in Travelers Rest, SC, the Virginia Creeper Trail in Abingdon, VA and the American Tobacco Trail in the Raleigh-Durham area are good examples.
 In fact, the Brevard Bike Path actually sits on a portion of the old Toxaway Rail Line.
 (Successful Trails page)

-There are several possible management options including state or regional management, a local trails consortium, or jurisdictions of local government such as a city or county.
+There are several possible management options including state or regional management, a local trails consortium, a trail authority, or jurisdictions of local governments such as a cities and counties.

 For instance, the Swamp Rabbit model has Greenville Parks and Rec Department to be in charge of operating the trail and the municipalities contract with the Greenville Sheriff’s Department to provide security.